LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     no\_solve.eq.-8 will activate the heat equations only.
 These can be combined.
 For example, no\_solve.eq.-3 will activate the parallel momentum and particle conservation equations.
     If the no\_solve switch requires an equation not to be solved, the settings in the corresponding solvexx arrays from b2.numerics.parameters are moot.
     The latter are reserved for fine-tuning numerical diagnostics.
-    If wishing to toggle whether to solve or not to solve each equation separately, one should set, in the b2.numerics.parameters input file, the SOLVEMO, SOLVECO, SOLVEE, SOLVEEI and SOLVEPO arrays, respectively, for each of the parallel momentum equations, the total momentum equation, each density equation, the electron and ion heat equations, and the total energy equation.
+    If wishing to toggle whether to solve or not to solve each equation separately, one should set, in the b2.numerics.parameters input file, the SOLVEMO, SOLVEMT, SOLVECO, SOLVEE, SOLVEEI, SOLVEET and SOLVEPO arrays, respectively, for each of the parallel momentum equations, the total momentum equation, each density equation, the electron and ion heat equations, and the total energy equation.
+    When running in time-dependent mode, the total energy and total momentum equations are not solved.
     The table below shows which combination of equations will be solved	depending on the value of switch 'b2news\_no\_solve'
     \*----------------------------------------------------
     \*        | value |  co  |  mo  |  he  |  hi  |  po  |